jon-harper/OmniBox/Panels/Rear Panel/readme.md

 ## Molex Panel Mounts

-This area is in active development.
+This area is in active development and may not be availabe in stable branches.
 The `Panels/Rear Panels/Template` folder has a Fusion file with panel mount profiles for most Molex Micro Fit 3 connectors (along with many others).

 There are two approaches to using panel mounted connectors: